srashford/Knowledge-Measures-scoring-paired-samples-t-test-and-visuals/README.md

 These scripts expand on the previously created Knowledge-Gains-Scoring scripts.
 In addition to scoring, they join the pre- and post-knowledge measure data, determine whether the changes are significant using paired samples t-tests, and produce data visualizations.

-The data used with these scripts is periodically downloaded from UMU several times a year.
+The data used with these scripts is periodically downloaded from UMU, several times a year.

 Structure: Each script is made for a particular training.
 Pre and post training answers are scored and compared.